gunnarnl/pandoc-stuff/README.md

 # pandoc-templates

 My personal templates and lua filters for pandoc.
-The pride and joy here is panling.lua, which is a lua filter that converts markdown to latex gb4e syntax in a fairly intuitive way.
+The pride and joy here is lingpan.lua, which is a lua filter that converts intuitive markdown-like syntax to latex gb4e syntax.

-## panling.lua
+## lingpan.lua

 This will convert md-ish syntax into gb4e syntax for latex.
 It should now allow for multiple embedded examples.
 Inline math and other stylistic elements (md syntax or raw latex) (should) work as normal.

 Glosses also work mostly as normal.
-Begin a gloss by appending "=gll" to the label tag (e.g., <#example>=gll), and delimit lines with single line breaks.
+Begin a gloss by inserting "g" before the "#" in the label tag (e.g., <g#example>), and delimit lines with single line breaks.

 The syntax for this: